-To accomplish both methods, you can use the free WP RSS Aggregator plugin as well as some of its premium add-ons (depending on the specific type of content aggregator that you want to create).
+To accomplish both methods, we recommend the free WP RSS Aggregator plugin.
+You can also opt for some of its premium add-ons, depending on the specific type of content aggregator that you want to create.

-To create a basic content aggregator that simply imports headlines in a one-page design, you can use the free version of WP RSS Aggregator to create basic feeds for the sites that you want to aggregate content from.
+WP RSS Aggregator lets you create a basic content aggregator that simply imports headlines in a one-page design.
+This enables you to create basic feeds for the sites that you want to aggregate content from.

 Then, you can bring in those feeds anywhere in your content using a simple shortcode.

 Creating a More Advanced Content Aggregator Website With Feed to Post

 If you want to create a more full-featured content aggregator website, you’re going to want the ability to actually important RSS feed items as full WordPress posts in your site.

 WP RSS Aggregator can help you achieve this!

 It gives you the flexibility of pulling in excerpts and featured images, assigning categories, and more.